Charlotte-area church fell victim to alleged fraudulent investment scheme, U.S. Attorney says - NewsBreak

 What’s happening?
 Sign up here for FOX 46 Alerts and get Breaking News sent straight to your inbox

-The FBI, and U.S. Secret Service were among the agencies involved in the investigation.
-The defendant is presumed innocent until proven guilty.
+The FBI and U.S. Secret Service were among the agencies involved in the investigation.

 For the latest news, weather, sports, and streaming video, head to FOX 46 Charlotte.